User Trees API Guide

 Integrating Research Hints

-One of the primary benefits of integrating with [CET] is the ability for users to receive research hints.
-Family trees in [CET] are matched with other FamilySearch data, including family trees and historical records.
+One of the primary benefits of integrating with user trees is the ability for users to receive research hints.
+Family trees in user trees are matched with other FamilySearch data, including family trees and historical records.
 Integrated applications can access these hints, providing valuable research opportunities for their users.
 To learn more about integrating research hints, see the guide Integrating Hints.

-There may be times where a user desires to delete a family tree from [CET].
-The guide Deleting [CET] Family Trees describes this process.
+There may be times where a user desires to delete a family tree from user trees.
+The guide Deleting User Trees describes this process.